Manifest Artist Residency Award 2021/22

 - Regular meetings with studio and pedagogical mentors.
 Mentors will be determined within the first month of the residency, and meeting schedules will be developed in collaboration between all parties.

 - The opportunity for public exposure of in-progress and finished artwork during regular Manifest Drawing Center programming, engaging well over 4000 members of the public annually.
+(These events have changed and evolved during the COVID-19 pandemic.)

 - The opportunity to submit to any and all of Manifest’s calls for entry for which the artist is eligible, with the entry fees waived for all submissions.
 Works submitted by the Resident Scholar will still be juried through the blind jury process used for all Manifest projects.